JanProvaznik/WeatherCollector/README.md

 # WeatherCollector

-App that queries OpenWeatherMap.org for weather in Barcelona every 15 minutes
+App that queries OpenWeatherMap.org for weather in Barcelona every 15 minutes.

-module Sensor produces a WeatherEvent every 15 minutes and sends it to Message broker
+module **sensor** produces a WeatherEvent every 15 minutes and sends it to Message broker.

-module datalake-builder stores messages received from the broker in filesystem
+module **datalake-builder** stores messages received from the broker in filesystem in a directory given as a parameter.

-module analytics updates database with the message recieved from the broker, then creates a chart and predicts next datapoint
+module **analytics** updates database with the message received from the broker, the directory of the database is given as parameter then creates a chart and runs a Python script training a Linear regression model and predicting the weather for next 15 minutes, 3 hours and 1 day.

+How to run:

-Prerequisite: have ActiveMQ 5.15.12 running on the default port Have python in PATH with numpy and sklearn installed
+1. have ActiveMQ 5.15.12 running on the default port
+2. Have python3 in PATH with numpy, sklearn and pandas installed
+3. Get dependencies with Maven
+4. run each module